 Journalists collect and disseminate information to the public.
 Popular careers in this field include newspaper reporter, copywriter, editor, news anchor, columnist or public relations agent.
 Most employers require a bachelor's degree in journalism.
 Some major newspapers and magazines prefer to hire journalists with several years of experience or a master's degree.

-The U.S. Bureau of Labor Statistics (BLS) predicts a 9% decline in jobs for reporters, correspondents, and broadcast news analysts from 2014 through 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts a 12% decline in jobs for reporters, and correspondents from 2018 through 2028 (www.bls.gov).
 This is due to the condensing of traditional media outlets, as well as declining ad revenue according to the BLS.
-However, newer formats like Internet sites and niche publications provide some additional employment opportunities.
-O'Net Online reported in 2012 that self-employment is common in journalism, with 13% of reporters and correspondents working as freelancers or stringers.

 Specific job duties in journalism vary by job title.
 Reporters gather information on newsworthy events through observation in the field, research and interviews.
 Some broadcast journalists report live on air from the location of an event.
 General assignment reporters might cover city hall meetings, business openings, celebrity appearances or political rallies.
 Some reporters specialize in areas like health, sports, fashion, business or foreign affairs.